Chenxi-Hu93/Coursework-Assignment-2022-23/README.md

 - Run the script or notebook, and observe the training loss and Monte Carlo error plots.

 - (Optional) Modify the neural network architecture, optimizer settings, or other parameters to improve the performance or experiment with different configurations.

+The provided code sets up a neural network architecture and performs the following steps:

+Initialize the neural network with the given dimensions and create an optimizer and learning rate scheduler.

+Generate random points from the problem domain as training data.

+Calculate the Monte Carlo solution for the given problem by adapting the method from Exercise 1.2.

+Perform the training process for a specified number of iterations (`max_updates`).
+In each iteration:

+- Calculate the gradients of the neural network output with respect to the input variables (`x` and `t`) and the second-order gradients (Hessian) of the output with respect to `x`.

+- Compute the PDE residual using the given formula and calculate the mean squared error (MSE) between the computed residual and the target functional (zero in this case).

+- Compute the terminal condition residual and its MSE with respect to the target terminal condition.

+- Add the two MSEs to get the total loss, perform backpropagation, and update the neural network weights.

+Calculate the error between the neural network-based solution and the Monte Carlo solution at regular intervals during the training process and store the errors in the `error_history` list.

+Plot the training loss and the Monte Carlo error as a function of the iteration number.

 **Results**